Our lives are filled with solving mathematical problems which we never stop to think about, such as:

-- Do I have sufficient food in the fridge for dinner tonight?
+- Do I have enough food in the fridge for dinner tonight?
 Can I get from work to nursery in time to fetch my child?

-- How much food do I need to order to feed all my guests?
+- How much food do I need to feed all my guests?

 - Can I get from work to nursery in time to fetch my child?

-The answers to all these questions is based on our having a good understanding of mathematical concepts, knowing how to estimate and calculate, skills we use automatically as adults which have been developed from babyhood through all of our mathematical experiences.
+The answers to all these questions are based on having a good understanding of mathematical concepts.
+Knowing how to estimate and calculate are skills we use automatically as adults which have been developed from babyhood, through all of our mathematical experiences.

-At the Muswell Hill Preschool we provide our children with high quality experiences to foster mathematical development and understanding.
-Number and numeral recognition, shape recognition, measurement, patterning and representation of data all form part of our mathematical curriculum.
+At the Muswell Hill Preschool, we provide our children with high-quality experiences to nurture mathematical development and comprehension.
+Number and numeral recognition, shape recognition, measurement, patterning and representation of data all form part of our unique mathematical curriculum.

-As with literacy we plan learning experiences to foster early mathematical skills from the day children start with us.
+As with literacy, we plan learning experiences to foster early mathematical skills, from the day children start nursery with us.
 The baby who is reaching out to hold and feel the ball is making a start at understanding a circle and positioning.
-The toddler who is building a tower of different shaped blocks is learning to count and order and starting to get a sense of how different shapes work together.
+The toddler who is building a tower of different shaped blocks is learning to count and order and is starting to get a sense of how different shapes work together.
 The two- year- old creating a line of red bricks and one of blue is beginning to match and become aware of similarities and differences.
-Through singing number rhymes and songs and counting objects wherever they go, our young children learn to count the stairs, the steps they are taking etc and to come to understand number.
+Through singing number rhymes and songs and counting objects wherever they go, our young children learn to count the stairs, which are the steps they take to understand mathematics.

-Our children become familiar with two- and three- dimensional objects and learn their characteristic (a square has four sides) through their own exploration and adult guided activities.
-They gain spatial awareness through music and movement activities and sport sessions and learn concepts of distance.
+Our children become familiar with two- and three- dimensional objects and learn their characteristic (a square has four sides) through their own exploration and adult-guided activities.
+They gain spatial awareness by participating in music and movement activities as well as sport sessions and learn concepts of distance.
 We learn measurement from practical activities such as sand and water play where they first learn the concepts of full and empty.
-Cookery is a strong element of our curriculum and children learn to weigh and measure ingredients in a fun and rewarding way, if they have been accurate.
+Cookery is a strong element of our curriculum and children learn to weigh and measure ingredients in a fun and rewarding way if they have been accurate.